gruntjs/grunt-contrib-uglify/README.md

 Type: `Boolean`
 Default: `false`

-The number of directories to drop from the path prefix when declaring files in the source map.
+Pass this flag if you want to include the content of source files in the source map as sourcesContent property.

 ###### enclose
 Type: `Object`